Tianwei Ni 倪天炜

 International Conference on Learning Representations (ICLR), 2024

-arXiv / OpenReview / 1-hour Talk /
+arXiv / OpenReview / Poster / 1-hour Talk / Thread /

 Provide a unified view on state and history representations in MDPs and POMDPs, and further investigate the challenge, solution, and benefit of learning self-predictive representations in standard MDPs, distracting MDPs, and sparse-reward POMDPs.